 Fine-grit diamond stones are uncommon and expensive, so these aren’t the best choice for honing.

-Bench: If you're going to be sharpening a variety of items from pocket knives to garden shears, you'll want a good-size bench stone.
-Common sizes of eight inch and ten inch will give you the surface area you need, as well as good stability.
+Bench: If you're going to be sharpening a variety of items from pocket knives to garden shears, you'll want a good-sized bench stone.
+Common sizes of eight-inch and ten-inch will give you the surface area you need, as well as good stability.
 A stand is nice, as is a protective box for when you aren’t using it.

 Pocket: Pocket sharpening stones can be small versions of bench stones or have handles.
 If you need something very portable, there's a huge variety.

 Combination: Both bench and pocket sharpening stones are often double-sided combinations, giving you a coarse or medium grit on one side and a medium or fine grit on the other.
 This is often more economical than buying separate stones, and it saves space.
 Specialists usually go for individual stones, and many design their own sharpening “station.”
 If precision is important to you, you can find several ideas for these online.

 You can expect to pay from $15 to $650 for a sharpening stone, depending on material and grit.